Languages of Cyprus: Cypriot Greek

+Many Turkish Cypriots have traditionally (prior to 1974) been fluent in CG, meaning CG served as the "vernacular lingua franca" of the island.
+Some Turkish Cypriots were uni-lingual in Greek.

 Cypriot Turkish

 Emanating from Anatolia and evolved for four centuries, Cypriot Turkish is the vernacular spoken by Cypriots with Ottoman ancestry, as well as by Cypriots who converted to Islam during Ottoman rule.

 Cypriot Turkish consists of a blend of Ottoman Turkish and the Yörük dialect that is spoken in the Taurus Mountains of southern Turkey.
 In addition it has absorbed influences from Greek, Italian and English.
 Cypriot Turkish is mutually intelligible with Standard Turkish.

 Minority languages

 Two minority languages are covered by the European Charter for Regional or Minority Languages in Cyprus, Armenian and Cypriot Arabic.

 Armenian

 Armenians have inhabited Cyprus since the sixth century AD, but about 9,000 more arrived from Turkey in the early 20th century to escape the Armenian genocide.
 Of those, most moved on to other countries.
 Today, Western Armenian is taught in Armenian schools (Nareg) and is the first language of about 3,000 people of Armenian descent in the Republic.
 Armenian Cypriots are often bilingual in Greek and Armenian.
 In 2014, it was reported that there are 668 Armenian first-language speakers in Republic of Cyprus-controlled areas (of a total 1,831 Armenian Cypriots).